Krupaparmar30/bhagavat_gita/README.md

 A new Flutter project.

+📙 Welcome to GitaVerse: Your Spiritual Companion

+* Step into the world of timeless wisdom and spiritual guidance with GitaVerse, your ultimate Bhagavad Gita companion.
+Whether you're a devout seeker of truth or a curious explorer of ancient wisdom, GitaVerse is here to illuminate your journey.

 👉 Theme Options:

 * Provide different themes (light mode, dark mode, sepia tone) to suit users' preferences and improve readability.